karolinkas/RChart/README.md

 On mouseover a tooltip shows you each dates cost.
 Using a selector the user can select the first and last date to have an influence one the min and max value on the x-axis.
-It could be nice to update the charts rather than removing them and drawing new ones.
+It could be nice to update the charts rather than removing them and drawing new ones, especially because it´s breaking once you add multiple charts on one page.